 - Variations- This salad is really customizable to your tastes.
-If you want to add a thin layer of broccoli or cauliflower that works!
+If you want to add a thin layer of broccoli or cauliflower, that works!
 Perhaps you have zucchini coming out of your ear!
-Add a layer or diced zucchini with the cucumber chunks.
+Add a layer of diced zucchini with the cucumber chunks.
 You really do have a lot of flexibility of ingredients with this recipe.
-Toss some cherry tomatoes on the top of the salad or sprinkle in some bacon bits, chopped hard boiled eggs, red bell pepper or green pepper.
+Toss some cherry tomatoes on the top of the salad or sprinkle in some bacon bits, chopped hard-boiled eggs, red bell pepper, or green pepper.

 Step by Step Instructions

-- Chop up the lettuces, celery, red onion, cucumber, and carrots into small pieces.
+- Chop up the lettuce, celery, red onion, cucumber, and carrots into small pieces.